tony-stark-17/ts-adminmenu/README.md

 # ts-adminmenu
-Admin Menu Inspired from vMenu
+Admin Menu Inspired from vMenu (FiveM)

 ## Installation Guide
 Add this to server.cfg